 Interestingly, the consumption of spicy flavors reduced the salt intake and the blood pressure of participants in a randomized controlled trial (4), presumably by modifying the brain’s processing of the salty taste.

-Given the close association of several metabolic diseases and age-related neurodegenerative diseases with oxidative processes in the human body, further research should focus on the use of herbs and spices as sources of antioxidants and the effects they have on specific markers of oxidation, upon consumption.
+Given the close association of several metabolic diseases and age-related neurodegenerative diseases with oxidative processes in the human body, further research should focus on the use of herbs and spices (potential herbal medicine) as sources of antioxidants and the effects they have on specific markers of oxidation, upon consumption.
 And with time, we hope to see an even greater increase in the scientific evidence indicating the benefits of spices and culinary herbs in the overall maintenance of health and disease prevention.

 1. Barnes PM, Bloom B, Nahin RL.
 Complementary and alternative medicine use among adults and children: United States, 2007.
 Natl Health Stat Report.
 2008(12):1-23.